 Knowing if you are doing it properly is more complicated in meditation

 Now, the problem of being able to tell whether or not you are meditating properly is an age-old one, as you can imagine.

 Even monks need to be able to assess whether or not they are on the right track.

 So what exactly is the problem?

-He can do this because he can assess our present state of the skill.
-He then compares it to when he was at this level (or his many students) and then gives advice on how to overcome our shortcomings.
+He/she can do this because he can assess our present state of whatever skill we want to master.
+She/he then compares it to when she/he was at this same level (or one of her/his many students) and then gives advice on how to overcome our shortcomings.
 And this is how we make progress.

 And this works for almost any skill.
-If you want to learn how to paint, or to sing or to do snowboarding, a skilled teacher sees, hears or feels the state of your skill and has the necessary knowledge to get you to the next stage.
+If you want to learn how to paint, or sing, or do snowboarding, a skilled teacher sees, hears, or feels the state of your skill and has the necessary knowledge to get you to the next stage.